chauff/cse1500-web-transcripts/Assignment-4.md

 ---

 **Exercise**:
-Use `telnet` to request the contents of the Dutch rainfall radar section of the `weer.nl` website: [weer.nl/regenradar/nederland](http://www.weer.nl/regenradar/nederland).
+Use `telnet` to request the contents of the Dutch rainfall radar section of the `www.weer.nl` website: [www.weer.nl/regenradar/nederland](http://www.weer.nl/regenradar/nederland).
 Start your *conversation* with the web server by typing the following into the terminal, and then perform HTTP requests to fetch the contents:

 ```console
 telnet www.weer.nl 80